fleck/locust-grove/foundation drainage.md

 - The discharge pipes shall be 2-inch Schedule 40 PVC.
 Check valves must be installed on both discharge lines to prevent backflow.
 - The discharge lines shall be routed to the exterior and must terminate a minimum of 10 feet away from the foundation.
 ### Discharge Location
-Per Springettsbury Township ordinance § 281-29, discharge shall be directed to a vegetated area, a dry well, or other approved infiltration system.
-Under no circumstances shall the foundation drain system be connected to the sanitary sewer.
-The termination point must not cause erosion or discharge onto neighboring properties, sidewalks, or driveways.
+Per Springettsbury Township ordinance § 281-29, discharge shall be directed to SWM pond.

 Note: For garage areas with direct daylight discharge, the same discharge location requirements apply, but no sump pump system is required.
 ### Final Connections (Basement Areas Only)